Environment Oregon Research & Policy Center

 In 2015, we informed thousands of Oregonians about the benefits of clean, renewable energy right here in Oregon.
 In addition to highlighting the benefits of renewable energy sources, we also helped educate more than 50,000 Oregonians about the ways to save energy and money by installing solar panels on their roofs.
 By participating in clean energy opportunities, the average Oregonian can take control of their energy use, reducing emissions and decreasing our reliance on fossil fuels.
 Click here to visit our guide, "How to Go Solar."

-The Environment Oregon Research & Policy Center would like to thank the Zephyr Charitable Foundation and the Tilia Fund for supporting our work.
+Environment Oregon Research & Policy Center would like to thank The Zephyr Charitable Foundation Inc. for supporting our work in Fiscal Year 2017.

 More ways to give